 Mental Health Commission

-We contract five service providers to deliver IA services – Carers WA, Rise Network, Multicultural Futures, Ruah Legal Services Limited and Health Consumers Council.
+We contract four service providers to deliver IA services – Carers WA, Multicultural Futures, Ruah Legal Services Limited and Health Consumers Council.

 In late 2022, the Commission appointed a consultant to conduct an independent review of the IA program area.
 The IA Review outcomes provided a clear roadmap to guide our decisions for this program area.